andaze/hugo-jobs/content/entry/_index.en.md

 date:   2020-08-05T15:53:27+06:00
 draft: false
 weight: 7
-intro: "If you are thinking of applying for Bage, please apply from this application form.
-You will need your resume and resume to apply.
-The recruiting staff will contact you within a few business days regarding the results of the document screening."
+intro: "If you are interested in applying, please fill out the application form here.
+You will need to submit your resume and curriculum vitae.
+Our staff will contact you with the results of the application screening."
 jsonld: {
       "@context": "https://schema.org",
       "@type": "NewsArticle",